400+

-The 14th edition of Funding the Commons brings together builders, researchers, and funders to explore a critical frontier:
+The 14th edition of Funding the Commons brings together builders, researchers, and funders to ask:

 Set in Argentina

-a country building through constraint—this edition grounds public goods innovation in the urgency of the present.
-We are focusing on RealFi: infrastructure for the real world and tools designed to be used.
+This edition of FtC grounds public goods innovation in the urgency of the present.
+Our focus is RealFi: infrastructure for the real world and tools designed to be used.

 What to expect?